hieroglyphica/react-fluid-canvas/README.md

 ## Acknowledgements

-This project is inspired by and based on the concepts from Pavel Dobryakov's excellent WebGL Fluid Simulation.
+This project is inspired by and based on the concepts from Pavel Dobryakov's excellent [WebGL Fluid Simulation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation)

 ## License